SAP SE – Annual report – 31 December 2025

 The following are the key measures we use to manage our operating and overall financial performance.
 Except for free cash flow, we report our key measures at both actual and constant currencies.

 As of a specific key date, the CCB is the contractually committed cloud revenue we expect to recognize over the upcoming 12 months.
 It is therefore a subcomponent of our overall remaining performance obligations, as per IFRS 15.120.
-For our committed cloud business, we believe the CCB is a valuable indicator of our go-to-market success, as it reflects both new contracts won and existing contracts renewed.
+Contractual periods that are subject to a customer termination for convenience right without a significant early-termination fee, or that are subject to a termination right under applicable law, are excluded from our CCB.
+For our committed cloud business, we believe the CCB is a valuable indicator of our go-to-market success, as it reflects both new contracts and contract renewals.

 To measure our profitability, we primarily use operating profit (non-IFRS) and free cash flow.
 Operating profit (non-IFRS) offers insight into our overall operational process efficiency and business performance, while free cash flow provides management with supplemental information for assessing our liquidity needs and position.
-Free cash flow is used to determine the cash flow remaining after all expenditures required to maintain or expand our organic business have been paid off.
-In the reporting year, we calculated free cash flow as net cash flows from operating activities adjusted for purchases (other than purchases made in connection with business combinations) of intangible assets and property, plant, and equipment, and for payments of lease liabilities.
+Free cash flow is used to determine the cash flow remaining after all net expenditures required to maintain or expand our organic business have been paid off.

-15 We use Cloud ERP Suite revenue as a metric to measure the growth of our portfolio of strategic cloud solutions.
+8 We use Cloud ERP Suite revenue as a metric to measure the growth of our portfolio of strategic cloud solutions.
 Cloud ERP Suite references those offerings that are tightly integrated with our core ERP solutions and are included in key commercial packages, such as RISE with SAP.
-The following offerings contribute to Cloud ERP Suite revenue: SAP S/4HANA Cloud, SAP Business Technology Platform, and core solutions for HR and payroll, spend management, commerce, customer data solutions, business process transformation, and working capital management.
+The following offerings contribute to Cloud ERP Suite revenue: SAP S/4HANA Cloud, SAP Business Technology Platform, and core solutions for People & Culture and payroll, spend management, commerce, customer data solutions, business process transformation, and working capital management.

-16 As of a specific key date, the TCB is the total contractually committed cloud revenue we expect to recognize.
+9 As of a specific key date, the TCB is the total contractually committed cloud revenue we expect to recognize.
 Thus, TCB and CCB are both subcomponents of our overall remaining performance obligations following IFRS 15.120.
-For our committed cloud business, we believe that the TCB and the CCB are valuable indicators of our go-to-market success, as they reflect both new contracts won and existing contracts renewed.
-For more information on how we calculate these numbers, see the Notes to the Consolidated Financial Statements, Note (A.1).
+For our committed cloud business, we believe that the TCB and the CCB are valuable indicators of our go-to-market success, as they reflect both new contracts and contract renewals.
+Contractual periods that are subject to a customer termination for convenience right without a significant early-termination fee, or that are subject to a termination right under applicable law, are excluded from our CCB and TCB.
+For more information about how we calculate these numbers, see the Notes to the Consolidated Financial Statements, Note (A.1).

 Measures to Manage Our Non-Financial Performance